 Shiv Kumar Batalvi

 By 1968 he had moved to Chandigarh, but both Batala and Chandigarh became soulless in his eyes.
-Chandigarh brought him fame, but scathing criticism as well, Shiv replied with an article titled 'My hostile critics'.
-Meanwhile his epilepsy got worse and he had a serious attack while at a store in Chandigarh's section 22.
-In the early 70's Shiv came to Bombay for a literary conference.
-In keeping with Shiv's outrageous behaviour there is a story about his trip to Bombay as well.
-Part of the conference involved readings at Shanmukananda hall.
-After a few people had read their work (one of whom was Meena Kumari), Shiv got on the stage and began "Almost everyone today has begun to consider themselves a poet, each and every person off the streets is writing ghazals".
-By the time he'd finished with his diatribe, there was not a sound in the hall.
-This is when he began to read 'Ek kuri jeeda naam mohabbat. gum hai, gum hai...'.
-There wasn't a sound when he finished either.
+Chandigarh brought him fame, but scathing criticism as well, Shiv replied with an article titled -My hostile critics-.
+Meanwhile his epilepsy got worse and he had a serious attack while at a store in Chandigarh-s section 22.
+In the early 70-s Shiv came to Bombay for a literary conference.
+In keeping with Shiv-s outrageous behaviour there is a story about his trip to Bombay as well.
+Part of the conference involved readings at Shanmukhananda hall.
+After a few people had read their work (one of whom was Meena Kumari), Shiv got on the stage and began “Almost everyone today has begun to consider themselves a poet, each and every person off the streets is writing ghazals”.
+By the time he-d finished with his diatribe, there was not a sound in the hall.
+This is when he began to read -Ek kuri jeeda naam mohabbat. gum hai, gum hai…-.
+There wasn-t a sound when he finished either.